target/goalert/docs/development-setup.md

 #### Toolchain Requirements

 - For the first start, run `make regendb` to migrate and add test data into the DB.
-This includes an admin user `admin/admin123`.
+This includes adding an admin user `admin/admin123`.
 - To start GoAlert in development mode run `make start`.
 - To build the GoAlert binary run `make bin/goalert BUNDLE=1`.